Principal for Boston Consulting Group (BCG) - New York

-- Bachelor of Communication Studies
+- Bachelor of Communications with Honours

 - Public Relations

-At Oxford she completed a one-year Master of Science in Refugee and Forced Migration Studies, followed by a one-year Master of Public Policy.
+In 2012 Briar received a prestigious Rhodes Scholarship to study at Oxford University in the UK.
+There, she completed a one-year Master of Science in Refugee and Forced Migration Studies, followed by a one-year Master of Public Policy.

 She then worked in Tonga as a consultant at the Ministry of Environment and Communications.
 Soon after that, New York came calling, and she joined BCG as a consultant, leading strategy projects for education and public sector clients.

 Advice for students

 Now Principal at BCG, Briar also serves as the New York Recruiting Director for advanced degree candidates.
 When hiring for new roles, she says she looks for graduates who are motivated, adaptable, and resilient.

 “I also look for people who are able to build rapport quickly and collaborate well with others, and who communicate confidently and clearly,” she says.

 And if you’re in the midst of agonising group work at uni, Briar says it’s worth it in the end.